Every SEO knows what it’s like to do “keyword research.”

 Since these are predictive autocomplete suggestions, you don’t need to use the first part of the phrase, in this case, “how to pay off credit cards.”
 Instead, you can mix the predictive section (in bold) into your content in a variety of ways.

 The idea here is that people who are interested in the topic of paying off credit cards are also interested in debt, fast, good credit, early and other issues.
-Google recognizes these phrases as topically relevant and will reward content in the SERPs that contains these phrases and words.
+Google recognizes these phrases as topically relevant and will reward content in the SERPs that contains these keywords.

-The data proves conclusively that you can bury your competitors, if you do keyword research plus topic research–and create high-quality content that speaks to that user intent.
+The data I’ve provided here proves conclusively that you can still bury your competitors if you do keyword research plus topic research–and create high-quality content that speaks to that user intent.

-Finally, include these topically relevant keywords in your content.
+Finally, include these topically relevant long tail keywords in your content and write well.

 I guarantee that if you follow these steps to do topic research, these long tail keywords will arrive organically during the writing process.
-Then take action on creating useful content that transfers well to social media and you will begin to perform extremely well in the SERPs.
+Then take action on creating useful content that transfers well to social media and you will begin to perform extremely well in search engine results.